irahorecka/gardenofrecipes/public/recipes/md/banana-muffins.md

 # Banana Muffins

 Makes 12.
-These are good
+These are good.

 ## Ingredients